uselagoon/lagoon-cli/docs/commands/lagoon_update_deploytarget.md

 ### Options

 ```
-      --build-image string      DeployTarget build image to use (if different to the default)
+      --build-image string      DeployTarget build image to use (if different to the default, use "" to clear)
       --cloud-provider string   DeployTarget cloud provider
       --cloud-region string     DeployTarget cloud region
       --console-url string      DeployTarget console URL